-Source: OECD Economic Outlook No. 111 (database), June 2022

-- A stable economy has ensured a high rate of employment - After the COVID-19 outbreak unemployment increased dramatically due to temporary lay-offs, but labour market back to normal after full reopening of the economy

-1.6% unemployment rate in October, lower than before COVID19.
-Last measures where lifted February 1st
+- Source: OECD Economic Outlook No. 112 (database), November 2022 - A stable economy has ensured a high rate of employment - After the COVID-19 outbreak unemployment increased dramatically due to temporary lay-offs, but labour market back to normal after full reopening of the economy - 1.9% unemployment rate in January, lower than before COVID19.
+Last measures where lifted February 1st 2022

-Source: NAV, October 2022
+Source: NAV, January 2023

-- CPI was 7.5% YoY in October.
-Core inflation was 5.9% YoY.
-Core inflation is expected to overshoot the inflation target of 2.0% over the next 2-3 years - Subsidy scheme for electricity for Norwegian households is expected to reduce CPI with 1.2% in 2022
+- CPI was 7.0% YoY in January.
+Core inflation was 6.4% YoY.
+Core inflation is expected to overshoot the inflation target of 2.0% over the next 2-3 years - Subsidy scheme for electricity for Norwegian households have reduced CPI with 1.1% YoY